sadha57/SMD1/README.md

 📦 4.
 Install Required Packages
     npm install --force

     npm install
     --force is used to bypass certain warnings or dependency conflicts.
 It is optional and should be used with care.

 🔍 5.
 Fix Vulnerabilities (Optional)
     npm audit fix
 ▶️ 6.
-Start the Development Server
+Start the Development Server:
+npm start

     npm start

     The app will launch at http://localhost:3000
     Npm begins